-There are two ways to run a PowerShell script.
+There are several ways to run a PowerShell script.

 Before running any scripts on a new PowerShell installation, you must first set an appropriate Execution Policy,

 A PowerShell script is the equivalent of a Windows CMD or MS-DOS batch file, the file should be saved with a .ps1 extension, e.g. MyScript.ps1

 The most common (default) way to run a script is by calling it: